 The youngest daughter, Edith (known as Kay), a talented singer in her school days, worked for a while in the offices of Douglas Fraser & Sons in Arbroath, the famous producer of machinery for various textiles, including jute, flax and hemp.
 When the war came, at the age of 20 she joined the Women’s Auxiliary Air Force (WAAF), being promoted to sergeant a year later.
 In 1947 she married a dentist (and son of a headmaster) from Carnoustie, Duncan Alexander Henderson.

 All James and Jemima’s children had families of their own, and all, at some point, left Scotland.
 After her marriage, Jean moved to Lowestoft where John was a teacher at the Roman Hill Senior Boys’ School.
-Jim became the assistant secretary for the Electrical Power Engineer’s Association in 1947, headquartered in Bristol, and three years later he and his family would move to Reading in Berkshire.
+Jim became the Area Secretary for the Electrical Power Engineer’s Association in 1947, headquartered in Bristol, and three years later he and his family would move to Reading in Berkshire.
 Eileen and Norman moved down to Bristol where Norman worked for the Bristol Aeroplane Company, and Eileen at the Stoke Park Hospital.
 Youngest sister Kay and family ended up in Newport in Wales.

 Their father, James Ewing, retired from teaching at the end of 1945.
 For 35 years he had been the headmaster and parish registrar at Kinnell - though it’s interesting to note that in 1924 he had applied for the headmastership of Forfar East School but wasn’t successful.
 He and Jemima moved back to Dundee, to Argyle Place - within half a mile of his brothers, midway between their homes on Roseangle and the Perth Road - and then later across the river to ‘Cairndhu’ on Provost Road in Tayport.
 James died there in February 1960, aged 77, two weeks after his younger brother George had died in Dundee.
 Jemima lived to 88, dying in Norwich, while staying with her daughter Jean and family.